-We claim that $\Gamma^\infty\to\RR$ is also realizable, in the sense that it lies in the image of the tropcialization map above.
-Recall from~\cite{ACP,R16} that infinite edges correspond algebraically to tropicalizations of families of maps over valued fields with nodal domains -- the nodes of the domain curve, which appear in the generic fibers of families, correspond to the infinite edges.
-In order to construct a realization for $\Gamma^\infty\to\RR$, we start with the realization $C_0\to\PP^1$ for $\Gamma_0\to\RR$.
-Choose realizations $C_i\to\PP^1$ of the trees $T_i\to\RR$ connecting to $\Gamma_0$, with distinguished marked points $q'_i$ corresponding to the $e_i$.
-Now for each $e_i$, choose a point $q_i$ on $C_0$ such that under the tropicalization
+We claim that $\Gamma^\infty\to\RR$ is realizable, in the sense that it lies in the image of the tropicalization map above.
+Recall from~\cite{ACP,R16} that infinite edges correspond algebraically to tropicalizations of families of maps over valued fields with nodal domains: the nodes of the domain curve appearing in the generic fibers correspond to the infinite edges.